 Soap has killer tight margins.
 It really does.
 If olive oil jumps in price by 30%, what will your bottom line look like?

-What if the market won’t bear my price?
+What if the market won’t bear what I price my handmade soap?

 If you only knew how much of a hot button question that is for me!